-Known as, Don Bosco Centre for Indigenous Cultures, is run by the Salesian order of the Catholic Church, the Don Bosco Museum is a truly amazing repository of information on the entire North Eastern states of Assam, Meghalaya, Manipur, Mizoram, Nagaland, Arunachal Pradesh and Tripura.
+Don Bosco Centre for Indigenous Cultures is run by the Salesian order of the Catholic Church, the Don Bosco Museum is a truly amazing repository of information on the entire North Eastern states of Assam, Meghalaya, Manipur, Mizoram, Nagaland, Arunachal Pradesh, and Tripura.

-Located within the precincts of the Sacred Heart Church, Mawlai, the edifice iteself is shaped like a spiral and its distinct form is discernible from quite some distance away.
-It has an amazing collection of attire, accoutrements, weapons, ornamentation and rare photographs.
+Located within the precincts of the Sacred Heart Church, Mawlai, the edifice itself is shaped like a spiral and its distinct form is discernible from quite some distance away.
+It has an amazing collection of attire, accouterments, weapons, ornamentation, and rare photographs.

 Day Trips From Shillong

 There are many interesting places for outing from Shillong.
-All of these can be visited in a day trip.
+All of these can be visited on a day trip.

 Cherrapunji – called as “Sohra” locally is around 60 km south of Shillong.
 It holds the world record for the highest rainfall ever in a calendar year.
 It is famous for its various waterfalls (most famous of all Noh Kalikai Falls) and limestone caves.
 The monsoon is the best time to enjoy thundering waterfalls.
 Limestone caves are full of stalactites and stalagmites and you will find many adventurous souls venturing deep into them.

 Jaintia Hills – typically not crowded, there is a beautiful lake, a 700 hundred years old Durga temple and a rock garden.

 Jakrem – about 64 km from Shillong, is a hot-spring of sulfur water, believed to have curative medicinal properties.

 Sacred Forest – called as “Mawphlang” locally are groves around 25 km away from Shillong.
 These are considered sacred by Khasis and people were forbidden to enter them earlier.